Class 11 CHEMISTRY Suggestion 2023 TRIPURA TBSE

 We can classify the elements into four blocks viz., s-block, p-block,

-d-block and fblock depending on the type of atomic orbitals that are being filled with
+depending on the type of atomic orbitals that are being filled with

 electrons.